 4.5 Packaging - Weight

-- The burners are shipped in cardboard boxes with the maximum dimensions shown in Tab.
+- The burners stands on a wooden base which can be lifted by fork-lifts.
+Outer dimensions of packaging are indicated in Tab.
 B. - The weight of the burner complete with packaging is indicated in Tab.
 B.